sketchplugins/plugin-directory/README.md

 - [Typograph](https://github.com/dezonik/typograph), by Dmitry Gerasimov: Typograph — Sketch plugin and js-library
 - [uiLogos](https://github.com/realvjy/uiLogos-sketch-plugin), by vijay verma: Insert professionally designed dummy logos of companies.
 - [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
-- [Unlock All Layers & Unlock Hover](https://github.com/truthlabs/sketch-unlock-all-layers), by Truth Labs: Unlock all layers on the current artboard using ⌘⌥L
 - [Unsplash It](https://github.com/fhuel/unsplash-it-sketch), by Manuele Capacci: A plugin to quickly include great looking image from Unsplash.com in your Sketch projects.
 - [Unsplasher](https://github.com/perrysmotors/sketch-unsplasher), by Giles Perry: Fills shapes or symbols with images from Unsplash
 - [Unused Style Remover](https://github.com/sonburn/unused-style-remover), by Jason Burns: Remove unused layer and text styles.